 According to Gartner, there are three levels of automation when it comes to supporting decision-making.
 To detail, See below for a description of each of these levels of automation and how process automation can assist problem solving.

 - Decision Automation.
 This type of automation is usually used to automate simple business processes.
 So process automation is well suited for providing decision automation on simple tasks.
 However, businesses now can increasingly leverage AI and data science for more complex autonomous tasks.
-Usually in these cases, the automation makes decisions using prescriptive analytics or predictive analytics.
-Also, Its benefits include speed, scalability and consistency of decision making.
+Moreover, this level of automation makes decisions using prescriptive analytics or predictive analytics.
+Lastly, the advantage of this type of automation includes speed, scalability and consistency of decision making.

 - Decision Augmentation.
 With decision augmentation, the system recommends a decision, or multiple decision alternatives, to humans using prescriptive or predictive analytics.
 Further, decision augmentation benefits lie in the synergy with human knowledge and data repositories.
-To explain, business problems are becoming more complex and data intensive.
-As a result, AI and data analytics software is better suited to rapidly analyze high volumes of data and to deal with complexity.
+Moreover because business problems are becoming more complex and data intensive, AI and data analytics software is now better suited to rapidly analyze high volumes of data and to deal with complexity.
 So except for very simple tasks, process automation can only provide rudimentary decision augmentation.

 - Decision Support.
 Here human employees make the decision, supported by descriptive, diagnostic or predictive analytics.
 Thus, the main benefit of decision support lies in the combined application of data-driven insights and human knowledge, expertise and common sense, including “gut feel” and emotions.
 In this case, process automation may be valuable for periodic batch output to supplement decision support.
 However, AI and data analytics tools can more likely do better as well as providing real-time support to making decisions.